October 16, 2020 admin

 Your email address will not be published.
 Required fields are marked *

-The local expression of the altar invites you to join us every second Thursday of the month.
-Worship, teaching, fellowship…life together.
-Contact us below.
+The ongoing monthly expression of the Altar invites you to join us every second Thursday of the month, 7:30PM for worship, teaching and fellowship at Old Tennent Church, Manalapan, NJ.